Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in Nonlinear Networks: Discussion

 It would be ideal to measure network structural connectivity directly.
-In neuroscience, the golden standard for assessing cellular-level structural connectivity involves techniques such as electron microscopic reconstruction of inter-neuronal synaptic structures or virus tracing \cite{themicronsconsortium2025functional,xu2021highthroughput,markov2014weighted}.
+In neuroscience, the golden standard for assessing cellular-level structural connectivity involves techniques such as electron microscopic reconstruction of inter-neuronal synaptic structures \cite{themicronsconsortium2025functional} or virus tracing \cite{xu2021highthroughput}.
 However, these methods are either time- and resource-intensive or limited in their ability to reconstruct large numbers of neurons.
-In contrast, recent advances in electrophysiology and neural imaging, such as Neuropixel recordings \cite{jun2017fully,steinmetz2021neuropixels} and large-scale calcium imaging \cite{grienberger2022twophoton,vladimirov2014lightsheet}, enable simultaneous cellular-level activity recordings from large neuron populations in behaving animals.
+In contrast, recent advances in electrophysiology and neural imaging, such as Neuropixel recordings \cite{steinmetz2021neuropixels} and large-scale calcium imaging \cite{grienberger2022twophoton}, enable simultaneous cellular-level activity recordings from large neuron populations in behaving animals.
 These advancements open the possibility of inferring network structures using reconstruction methods, underscoring the importance of this work.

 Compared to other types of neuronal recordings, spike-train data offers a high signal-to-noise ratio.
-Motivated by this, PTD-TE was initially developed for spike-train-based reconstructions and later extended to general nonlinear systems.
-Unlike other methods focused on binary time series, PTD-TE fully leverages the advantageous properties of binary data in several ways.
-First, the binary state and short memory favor small order parameters, which reduces the dimensionality of PTD-TE estimation.
-Second, the direct interactions between binary time series ensure robustly large PTD-TE values against the effects of indirect interactions, enabling feasible pairwise reconstruction and enhancing its suitability for real-world applications.
-Third, unlike DDC and CCM, which are applied to continuous-valued time series and require smoothness in the recorded data, binarization acts as a filter for noisy subthreshold fluctuations, making PTD-TE robust to noisy measurements, as illustrated in Fig. \ref{fig5}c.
+Motivated by this, PDIF was initially developed for spike-train-based reconstructions and later extended to general nonlinear systems.
+Unlike other methods focused on binary time series, PDIF fully leverages the advantageous properties of binary data in several ways.
+First, the binary state and short memory favor small order parameters, which reduces the dimensionality of PDIF estimation.
+Second, the direct interactions between binary time series ensure robustly large PDIF values against the effects of indirect interactions, enabling feasible pairwise reconstruction and enhancing its suitability for real-world applications.
+Third, unlike DDC and CCM, which are applied to continuous-valued time series and require smoothness in the recorded data, binarization acts as a filter for noisy subthreshold fluctuations, making PDIF robust to noisy measurements, as illustrated in Fig. \ref{fig5}(c).
 When applied to other general nonlinear networks, a similar binarization process is employed with an appropriately chosen threshold for continuous-valued time series.
-As shown in Fig. \ref{fig5}, PTD-TE is broadly extendable to various physical networks, consistently achieving robust and reliable reconstruction performance.
+As shown in Fig. \ref{fig5}, PDIF is broadly extendable to various physical networks, consistently achieving robust and reliable reconstruction performance.